Gaurav-Sharma-2002/To-Do-List_advanced/README.md

    - Run `npm install` to install all the required dependencies.

 3. **Setup SQL Database**
-   - Set up your SQL database using PostgreSQL (version 15) and PgAdmin 4.
+   - Set up your SQL database ( I'm using PostgreSQL (version 15) and PgAdmin 4 ) .
    - Execute the following SQL queries to create the required database table and insert sample data:

 ```sql